 If you are uncertain about which NAICS code best represents your primary industry or primary line of business, go to the main NAICS website, which is: http://www.census.gov/eos/www/naics/

-The SBA allows you to transact business within any NAICS code; however, when evaluating your company for a length of time in business waiver, the SBA will only assess your company's performance within its primary NAICS code.
+The SBA allows you to conduct business within any NAICS code, however, when evaluating your company for a length of time in business waiver, the SBA will only assess your company's performance within its primary NAICS code.

-Inside your waiver request document, provide the SBA with either a table that summarizes your company's contract experience or a series of paragraphs providing a detailed summary of each major project your firm has executed.
-You can also provide (as attachments) full copies of signed, executed contracts and/or reference letters from satisfied clients as examples of your past work.
-Be sure to list and highlight your most notable clients, including your biggest or most profitable client, the client you have served the longest, any federal, state or local governments you have performed work for, and any other prominent customers.
+Inside your waiver request document, provide the SBA with either a table that summarizes your company's contract experience, or a series of paragraphs providing a detailed summary of each major project your firm has executed.
+You can also provide (as attachments) full copies of signed, executed contracts and/or reference letters from satisfied clients as examples of your previous work.
+Be sure to list and highlight your most notable clients, including your biggest and/or most profitable client, the client you have worked with the longest, any federal, state or local governments you have performed work for, as well as any other prominent customers.

 The SBA will review all of this information to seek tangible evidence that your company has successfully executed three or more contracts on time and within budget.

-Has your company won any industry awards, been featured in a newspaper or magazine article, or released any press releases?
-If yes, attach examples of these achievements to the waiver request also.
+Has your company won any industry awards, been featured in a newspaper or magazine article or released any press releases?
+If yes, attach examples of these achievements to the waiver request as well.

-Your goal should be to present the SBA with as much data and evidence as possible about your company's successful past performance within its primary industry to prove to the SBA that your firm is a stable, trustworthy company that is capable of future success within the 8(a) program.
-(You can also mention work your company performed in other industries, but the SBA will not place as much weight on this information.)
+Your goal should be to present the SBA with as much data and evidence possible about your company's successful past performance within its primary industry, to prove to the SBA that your firm is a stable, trustworthy company that is capable of future success within the 8(a) program.
+As previously mentioned, you can also mention work your company performed in other industries, but the SBA will not place as much weight on that information.

 Include any other evidence available to prove to the SBA that your company has a history of performing on time and within budget.